-The Deductible amounts that the Covered Person Incurs for Covered Expenses, including covered Pharmacy expenses, will be used to satisfy the Deductible(s) shown on the Schedule of Benefits.
+Pharmacy expenses do not count toward meeting the Deductible of this Plan.
+The Deductible amounts that the Covered Person Incurs for Covered Expenses will be used to satisfy the Deductible(s) shown on the Schedule of Benefits.

 The Deductible amounts that the Covered Person Incurs at an in-network provider will apply to the innetwork total individual and family Deductible.
 The Deductible amounts that the Covered Person Incurs at an out-of-network provider will apply to the out-of-network total individual and family Deductible.